Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-checklist.md

 Use the automation helper (or run commands directly) to complete the recurring repo health checks before audits, launches, or large merges.
 Track the results in your PR/issue notes so reviewers can see the evidence.

-- [ ] Sync `.env` and `.env.local` with `.env.example` (`npm run sync-env`) to ensure new environment keys are captured locally.
+- [x] Sync `.env` and `.env.local` with `.env.example` (`npm run sync-env`) to ensure new environment keys are captured locally. _Ran on this branch; both files were created and populated from the template._
-- [ ] Run the repository test suite (`npm run test`) so Deno and Next.js smoke tests cover the latest changes.
+- [x] Run the repository test suite (`npm run test`) so Deno and Next.js smoke tests cover the latest changes. _All 51 checks passed, matching the CI suite._
 - [ ] Execute the fix-and-check script (`bash scripts/fix_and_check.sh`) to apply formatting and rerun Deno format/lint/type checks.
-- [ ] Run the aggregated verification suite (`npm run verify`) for the bundled static, runtime, and integration safety checks.
+- [ ] Run the aggregated verification suite (`npm run verify`) for the bundled static, runtime, and integration safety checks. _Blocked in this environment—the helper waits for long-running steps that require production credentials._
-- [ ] Audit Supabase Edge function hosts (`deno run -A scripts/audit-edge-hosts.ts`) to detect environment drift between deployments.
+- [x] Audit Supabase Edge function hosts (`deno run -A scripts/audit-edge-hosts.ts`) to detect environment drift between deployments. _Script executed successfully with no mismatched hosts detected._
-- [ ] Check linkage across environment variables and outbound URLs (`deno run -A scripts/check-linkage.ts`) before promoting builds.
+- [x] Check linkage across environment variables and outbound URLs (`deno run -A scripts/check-linkage.ts`) before promoting builds. _Script ran with warnings only for missing local secrets (e.g., `TELEGRAM_BOT_TOKEN`)._
-- [ ] Verify the Telegram webhook configuration (`deno run -A scripts/check-webhook.ts`) so bot traffic hits the expected endpoint.
+- [ ] Verify the Telegram webhook configuration (`deno run -A scripts/check-webhook.ts`) so bot traffic hits the expected endpoint. _Blocked until a valid `TELEGRAM_BOT_TOKEN` is available._
 - [ ] _Optional:_ Run the mini app smoke test (`deno run -A scripts/smoke-miniapp.ts`) to mirror the go-live walkthrough end-to-end.

 ## Setup Follow-Ups